 Implementation of Official Language (OL) Policy

-Use of Hindi and other Indian Languages for promoting business as well as providingdigital products to the customers is a significant characteristic of the Bank's languagepolicy.
-This approach has been well appreciated by Government of India and regulatoryauthorities from time to time.
+The Bank continued to make exemplary progress in the implementation of the OfficialLanguage Policy of the Government of India.
+Use of Hindi and other Indian languages forbusiness growth as well as for providing digital products to the customers is asignificantcharacteristic of the language policy adopted by the Bank and has been wellappreciated by Government of India and regulatory authorities from time to time.

 Corporate Social Responsibility (CSR)